BVH-ESL/ESP-1ch-Gateway-v4.0/README.md

 This repository contains a proof-of-concept implementation of a single channel LoRaWAN gateway.
 The software implements a standard LoRa gateway with the following exceptions on changes:

--  The LoRa gateway is not a full gateway but implements just a one-channel/one frequency gateway.
+-  This LoRa gateway is not a full gateway but implements just a one-channel/one frequency gateway.
 The minimum amount of frequencies supported by a full gateway is 3, most suport 9 or more frequencies.
-This software started as a proof-of-concept to prove that a single low-cost RRFM95 chip which was present in almost every LoRa node Europe could be used as a cheap alternative to the far more expensive full gateways that were making use of the 1301 chip.
+This software started as a proof-of-concept to prove that a single low-cost RRFM95 chip which was present in almost every LoRa node in Europe could be used as a cheap alternative to the far more expensive full gateways that were making use of the SX1301 chip.

 - As the software of this gateway will be used during the development phase of a project solution or in demo situations, the software is flexible and can be easily configured according to environment or customer requirements.
 There are two ways of interacting with the software: 1.
 Modifying the ESP-sc-gway.h fail at compile time allows the administrator to set almost all parameters.
-2. Using the webinterface (http://<gateway_IP>) will allow aministrators to set and reset several of the parameters at runtime also.
+2. Using the webinterface (http://<gateway_IP>) will allow administrators to set and reset several of the parameters at runtime also.

 ### testing

-teh single channel gateway has been tested on a gateway with the Wemos D1 Mini, using a HopeRF RFM95W transceiver.
+The single channel gateway has been tested on a gateway with the Wemos D1 Mini, using a HopeRF RFM95W transceiver.
 The LoRa nodes tested are:

 - TeensyLC with HopeRF RFM95 radio